ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 Ctrl-Shift-Space: Opens placement mode with the selected item

 There's a cheats section in most info panels on the right side of the screen.
-Menu>Toggles>Infopanel Cheats (on by default, as well as the empty cheat being disabled)
+Menu>Gameplay>QoL>Infopanel Cheats (on by default, as well as the empty cheat being disabled)

-Hover over menu items for a description (will say if enabled or disabled) If a menu has "+ num" then it'll increase it by that number each time
+Hover over menu items for a description (will say if enabled or disabled) If a menu has "+ *number*" then it'll increase it by that number each time

 Thanks to chippydip (for the original mod) and therealshibe (for mentioning it) http://steamcommunity.com/sharedfiles/filedetails/?id=1336604230